pixelated/puppet-pixelated/README.md

 ![High-level Architecture](https://pixelated-project.org/assets/images/pixelated-platform.png)

-testing pixelated
+Testing Pixelated
 =================

-If you want to have a look at pixelated, the easiest way ist to run everything inside vagrant.
-The following command installs a working platform, the pixelated-dispatcher and the pixelated-user-agent on one machine.
-You can create accounts by visiting <https://localhost:4443/signup> and see pixelated in action at <https://localhost:8080/>
+If you want to have a look at pixelated, the easiest way ist to run everything inside [vagrant](https://www.vagrantup.com/).
+The following command installs a working LEAP Platform, the pixelated-dispatcher and the pixelated-user-agent on one machine.
+You can create accounts by visiting the LEAP Webapp at <https://localhost:4443/signup> and see Pixelated in action at <https://localhost:8080/>.
+Be aware that you will not be able to send mails outside, but you can test sending mails internally from one user to another.

 ```bash
  curl https://raw.githubusercontent.com/pixelated/puppet-pixelated/master/vagrant_platform.sh > vagrant_platform.sh; /bin/sh ./vagrant_platform.sh
 ```

-manual installation
+Manual installation
 ===================

 ## 1 Creating a LEAP Provider